 Property has proven to be a solid and stable method of investment.
 It’s relatively cyclical, meaning that it’s easier to predict and determine whether it will dip or surge.
 With property, there are also a number of telling signs that will help you to spot a potential ‘good investment’.
 For example, you could pay mind to the number of local businesses, either already in the area or looking to move there.
 These companies undertake significant research and spend a lot of money on determining where they should take their next branch.
 Most tend to choose areas that are demonstrating increasing affluence.
 Whilst not guaranteed, property is, for the most part, easier to gauge.

 Here at The House Crowd, if you wanted to invest your money into property, you can do it in numerous ways.

 For those of you looking for the best way invest a lump sum of money into property, we offer a ‘hands-free solution that is well suited to those looking to make the most of their capital.
 Our IF ISA allows you to invest up to £20,000 a year completely tax-free whilst we do the leg-work for you.
 Sit back and watch your money grow.
-Your money is spread across both peer to peer loans and development loans.
-As a result, you can expect your capital can be diversified as far as practicably possible.
+Your money is spread across both UK peer to peer lending loans and development loans.
+As a result, you can expect your capital to be diversified as far as practicably possible.
 Not only this, but by having your capital invested in development loans, you are helping to relieve the UK’s housing crisis by building much-needed high-quality homes.
 Once more, all the investments that are made are secured against UK properties, giving you that extra piece of mind whilst we automatically diversify your capital across a diverse portfolio.
 You could say that it’s ‘safe as houses’.

 Look to the future